 Allyce brings a diverse range of experience to her practice at Turner Padget.
 She is the former executive director of the South Carolina Women Lawyers Association, where she was responsible for coordinating conventions and other events, developing innovative strategies to resolve issues facing the organization, addressing budgetary concerns, and recruiting new members.

 Earlier, she served as a judicial law clerk to the Honorable DeAndrea Gist Benjamin of South Carolina’s Fifth Judicial Circuit.
 She credits that experience with giving her practical insight into the procedural aspects of the practice of law, as well as discovering the attributes that the most effective trial lawyers possess.

 Allyce distinguished herself as a student, graduating cum laude from Southern University Law Center in 2014.
 During law school, Allyce served as editor-in-chief of the Journal of Race, Gender, and Poverty, and as a student-teacher for courses in criminal law and torts.
-She received her bachelor's degree from Northwestern State University of Louisiana, cum laude in 2011, where she majored in English with a concentration in professional writing and a minor in Political Science.
+She received her bachelor's degree in only three years from Northwestern State University, cum laude in 2011, where she majored in English with a concentration in professional writing and a minor in Political Science.